 We learnt so much during our exchange experience and thank Autism New Zealand for their kind hospitality and generosity in sharing their knowledge.
 We would also like to extend our sincere gratitude to Therapy Focus for their commitment to lifelong learning in providing us with this opportunity.

 For students with disability, leaving school can be a very daunting prospect.
 That’s why Interchange WA has developed a cost-free transition program for students with disability in their final year of secondary school.

 Interchange is a partner of Therapy Focus and specialises in providing community inclusion and independent living support to teenagers and young adults with disabilities.
 Their Seamless Transition Program was developed in collaboration with schools and families over many years, and helps students imagine what life after school might look like.

-The first step in the program involves Interchange Community Facilitators (Support Workers) spending time in the student’s school environment to gain an understanding of their unique personality, interests and abilities.
-Students are then invited to take part in inclusive community activities tailored to each student’s individual goals, interests and abilities with support from their Community Facilitator.
+The first step in the program involves Interchange Support Workers spending time in the student’s school environment to gain an understanding of their unique personality, interests and abilities.
+Students are then invited to take part in inclusive community activities tailored to each student’s individual goals, interests and abilities with support from their Support Workers.